FahimJadid/Numnum-react-refresher/05 - Episode Five/Readme.md

   </div>
   ```

   - Then we'll add functionality to it.
 We will add a click handler to the button.
 So When the user clicks on the button, we will filter the restaurants based on their rating.
 In this `filter-btn` we will pass an attribute called `onClick`.
-And this takes a callback function so we will pass a function called `handleFilter`.
-So upon click this function will be called.
-We will create this function in the Body component.
+And this takes a callback function.
+So upon click this callback function will be called.
 Inside the function we will write the logic to filter the restaurants.

   ```js
   <button